seinwave/hyperbolator/DevLog.md

 Had a revelation.
 That including `Dial` and the `Hyperbolator` button gave the user too many things to do, upon page load.

-Removed those on the initialization, and included them in
+Removed those on the initialization, and included them ONLY when a file is ready.
+Made the presentation of the site a LOT cleaner.
+Also solved some of the responsive issues.

+Got the ellipses in, the remove button, the better-looking buttons -- only thing I didn't get done was the Filename-passing issue.
+Which I'll work on tomorrow.

+Overall, successful Dev morning.

+'Ta!

 ### 6.3.20